HUST-EIC-AI-LAB/UCADI/README.md

 ## 1. Introduction

-We provide a simple but efficient Federated Learning(FL) framework for researchers to train the model on remote machines.
+We provide a Federated Learning(FL) framework for researchers to train the model on remote machines.

 Similar to most C/S structures, the framework consists of two parts: Server side, and Client side.
 To apply this framework in real scenarios, taking hospitals for example, the client part could be deployed on the machines of the hospital side (Client) where the federated model is trained locally, while the server part is established on the center machine (Server).